-- 4. The application for a special use permit shall contain the following: - i.
+- The application for a Special Conditional Use shall contain the following: - i.
 Description of property and intended use; - ii.
-A description sufficient to identify the property including a reference of the volume and page of the last recorded deed; - A statement of the necessity or desirability of the proposed use to the property and land use; - iv.
-A statement of the compatibility of the proposed use to adjacent property and land use: - v.
-Such other information regarding the property, proposed use, or surrounding area as may be pertinent to the application or required for appropriate action by the Planning Commission; - vi.
+A description sufficient to identify the property including a reference of the volume and page of the last recorded deed; - The proposed use of the property; - iv.
+A statement of the necessity or desirability of the proposed use to the property and land use; - v.
+A statement of the compatibility of the proposed use to adjacent property and land use; - vi.
+Such other information regarding the property, proposed use, or surrounding area as may be pertinent to the application or required for appropriate action by the Planning Commission; - vii.
 The application shall be accompanied by two copies of the plot plan, drawn to an appropriate scale clearly showing the following: - a.
 The boundaries and dimensions of the lot; - b.
-The size and location of existing and proposed structures; - The proposed use of all parts of the lot and structures, including accessways, walks, off-street parking, loading spaces, and landscaping; - The relationship of the proposed development to the development standards in the existing zone or district; and - The use of land and location of structures on adjacent property. - 5.
-The time and place for the hearing of a Special Use and public notice of such hearings as to the time, place, date and subject of the hearing, shall be published in a newspaper of general circulation prior to the date of the hearing per Section 7.07.
-Any party in interest may appear and be heard at the hearing in person, by agent, or by attorney. - The Planning Commission shall not grant a Special Use unless it shall, in each specific case, make specific written findings of fact directly based upon the particular evidence presented to it, that support conclusions that: - a.
+The size and location of existing and proposed structures; - The proposed use of all parts of the lot and structures, including accessways, walks, off-street parking, loading spaces, and landscaping; - d.
+The relationship of the proposed development to the development standards in the existing zone or district; - e.
+The use of land and location of structures on adjacent property. - 5.
+The time and place for the hearing of a Special Conditional Use and public notice of such hearings as to the time, place, date and subject of the hearing, shall be published in a newspaper of general circulation prior to the date of the hearing per Section 7.07.
+Any party in interest may appear and be heard at the hearing in person, by agent, or by attorney. - i.
+The Planning Commission shall not grant a Special Conditional Use unless it shall, in each specific case, make specific written findings of fact directly based upon the particular evidence presented to it, that support conclusions that: - a.
 Adequate utility, drainage and other such necessary facilities have been or will be provided;

-SECTION 7.13: Special Uses (Cont.)
+SECTION 7.13: Special Conditional Uses (Cont.)